Charles Corm: Industrialist

+In 1928, Corm designed the headquarters for his company, in a nod to the skyscrapers being built in America at the time.
+The building was erected in 1929 in Beirut, later becoming the Corm family home.
+It was one of Beirut’s first skyscrapers with a very large gardens containing a variety of artistic and archaeological relics as well as rare trees and native plants.

-His wealth made, the man who had been referred to as "the reluctant tycoon" decided to devote his life to literature and philanthropy on the occasion of his 40th birthday.
+His wealth made, Corm decided to devote his life to literature and philanthropy on the occasion of his 40th birthday.

 Philanthropist

-Corm helped finance several Lebanese state buildings and entities including the Lebanese Parliament, the National Museum, the National Library and other state and cultural landmarks at a time when the nascent Lebanese state lacked funds, freshly independent from its French mandate status.
-He also personally financed the Lebanese pavilion at the 1939 World Fair in New York City, for which Mayor LaGuardia made him Citizen of Honor of New York City, the highest distinction given out by the city.
+Corm helped found several Lebanese institutions, including the National Museum, the National Library and other state and cultural landmarks.
+He also personally oversaw the Lebanese pavilion at the 1939 World Fair in New York City, for which Mayor LaGuardia made him Citizen of Honor of New York City, the highest distinction given out by the city.

 Corm's close friend Said Akl noted: "Charles not only was a guiding force behind Lebanon’s independence, he also helped lay Lebanon’s constitutional foundations and spent his own money building the political, social and cultural landmarks needed to support our vision of Lebanon.
 During those years, it seemed very clear to me that Charles did not care much about money.
 Rather, a deep sense of commitment to what he loved had rewarded him with outstanding success in both business and literature."